 Dementia can be devastating not only for people diagnosed with it, but also for their caregivers and loved ones.
 The World Health Organization describes dementia as a syndrome in which there is deterioration in cognitive function beyond what might be expected from normal aging.
-It affects memory, thinking, behavior and emotion and results from a variety of diseases and injuries that affect the brain, including Alzheimer's disease or a stroke.
+It affects memory, thinking, behaviour and emotion and results from a variety of diseases and injuries that affect the brain, including Alzheimer’s disease or a stroke.

 Through wealth planning, you can help ensure your loved ones have access to your financial resources if the time comes when it’s needed.

 She highlights the importance of having enough funds in the event that one no longer has the capacity to generate income.
-“But having funds set aside isn't enough because what if you aren't able to manage those funds anymore?”
+“But having funds set aside isn’t enough because what if you aren’t able to manage those funds anymore?” she says.
 Kiang explains that the next key step is to set out a way for family members to have access to those funds which is where wealth planning becomes important.

 Through wealth planning, you can determine what sort of structure would best support you if the time comes.
 The structure doesn’t need to be complicated and “can be as easy as sharing a joint account with a younger family member,” Kiang says.
 Should anything happen, this would give your family member the ability to access and use the funds to help support you.

 For larger and more complex funds, a trust structure may be beneficial in managing your assets and providing long-term support.

 Kiang points out that through a trust, an independent corporate trustee will help to manage the funds and if needed, use them for your medical expenses.

 “The trustee can also use the funds for the beneficiaries so there is more flexibility in how the funds are managed,” Kiang adds.